Are you ADA Compliant?

 Why is ADA compliance important?

 ADA compliance refers to meeting the standards set by the Americans with Disabilities Act Standards for Accessible Design.
 This act covers the accessibility of electronic and information technology, like websites.

 Almost every business should follow ADA, which according to the law applies to the following organizations:

 - Private employers with 15 or more employees

 Even if ADA doesn’t apply to your company (say you employ 5 people), you should still have an ADA compliant website.
 You want to provide everyone with the same experience and level of accessibility.

-Top reasons why you need to be ADA compliant
+Top reasons be ADA compliant

 WCAG 2.1 guidelines focus on four fundamental principles:

 Content is presented in an easily perceivable manner.
 All images should have alt text, all videos should have captions, and all audio should be transcribed.